-- Making all new journals acquired or started by AGU since 2010 fully open access, which means all articles are freely accessible to read, download and share. - Offering free access to 96% of the content published in AGU journals since 1997. - Including access to the back files of AGU journals (via the Digital Library) as an added benefit for AGU individual members since January 2020. - Founding the Earth and Space Science Open Archive (ESSOAr), a community server where scientists can share early research including preprints and posters presented at major scientific meetings. - Allowing authors to post the "version of record" of the article to their institutional repository; it will be available to the public six months after publication. - Supporting Research4Life, a program providing free or low-cost access to AGU publications at institutions in low- to middle-income countries. - Participating in the Access to Research initiative, which provides free access to patrons of public libraries in the United Kingdom.
+- Making all new journals acquired or started by AGU since 2010 fully open access, which means all articles are freely accessible to read, download and share. - Offering free access to 96% of the content published in AGU journals since 1997. - Including access to the back files of AGU journals (via the Digital Library) as an added benefit for AGU individual members since January 2020. - Founding the Earth and Space Science Open Archive (ESSOAr), a community server where scientists can share early research including preprints and posters presented at major scientific meetings. - Allowing authors to post the "version of record" into their institutional repository with availability to the public six months after publication. - Supporting Research4Life, a program providing free or low-cost access to AGU publications at institutions in low- to middle-income countries. - Participating in the Access to Research initiative, which provides free access to patrons of public libraries in the United Kingdom.